Scroll down or click one of the following links below to be directed to a specific topic.

 The Falmouth Advanced Human Resource Certification Program can also be delivered as an Onsite Program for organizations seeking to certify at least seven participants.
 To discuss onsite training opportunities, please call Falmouth at 800-992-4489, ext.
 119.

-In addition to five days of intensive training with Indian Country's leading HR professionals, participants must pass an online exam* that requires them to apply their advanced knowledge to solve HR challenges common in Indian Country.
-Exams will be hand-scored by expert HR professionals and participants will receive a score of High Pass, Pass or Fail.
-You must take the exam within ten days of completing the Advanced Human Resource Certification Program.
+In addition to five days of intensive training with Indian Country's leading HR professionals, participants must pass an online exam* that requires them to apply their advanced knowledge to HR challenges common in Indian Country.
+You must take the exam within seven days of completing the Advanced Human Resource Certification Program.

-- The exam consists of short answer and essay questions drawn from the program's course content.
+- The exam consists of multiple choice and true/false questions drawn from the program's course content.

 - In class, you'll receive instructions on how to get your unique username and password and how to access the exam.

-- You'll have ten days from the last day of class to access the exam.
+- You'll have seven days from the last day of class to access the exam.
 You must complete the exam in one sitting and you'll receive your results immediately after you submit it.

-- You'll be mailed your certificate showing that you are a certified Advanced Tribal Human Resource Professional (ATHRP) within a month of passing the exam.
+- You'll be able to download your certificate showing that you are a certified Advanced Tribal Human Resource Professional (ATHRP) immediately after passing the exam.

 Falmouth takes pride in its exceptional faculty.
 We only work with outstanding trainers who have years of specialized Indian Country experience and who are experts in their fields.
 You can expect your instructor(s) for this program to have years of human resources and employment law experience and to deliver top quality training suited to your unique needs as a tribal human resource professional.